Skip to content

 Notification Reliability

-To maximise reliability without heavy polling:
+To improve reliability without heavy polling:

 2. Minimize the refresh poll — Set a long refresh_interval to rely primarily on notifications when your channel is stable:

-async with CompletionWatcher(driver, refresh_interval=timedelta(minutes=5)) as w:
+async with CompletionWatcher(driver, queries=Queries(driver), refresh_interval=timedelta(minutes=5)) as w:

 status = await w.wait_for(job_id)